jfperezregidor/VoucherGenerator/README.md

 # Voucher Generator

-The program will generate a voucher codes list, using different algorithms.
+The program will generate a voucher codes list using different algorithms.

 ## Usage
 Before start:

-* Clone the repository
+* Clone the repository in your workspace
+* The program has two classes.
+	1. Main.java - It is the main program
+	2. VoucherGenerator.java - It is the voucher generator codes

 Procedure: